How PACS and RIS Systems Improve Imaging Workflows in Healthcare

 Cost Savings & Increased Revenue

 Switching to digital imaging enhances efficiency and reduces costs.
 Traditional film-based radiology incurs high expenses for printing, storage, and processing.
-Hospitals can eliminate physical films by using PACS, lowering material costs and saving space.
+Hospitals can eliminate physical film by using PACS, reducing material costs and saving space.

 RIS further helps financial efficiency by automating billing and insurance claims, ensuring accurate payments, and reducing claim denials.
 Hospitals and imaging centers benefit from the following: